ospalh/anki-addons/_posts/2016-03-11-Download_audio.md

 get the sounds.
 Use this while learning from your native language to the foreign language, or when trying to recognize spoken words.

+The “t” key can be used as a shortcut for this download method.

 ### Note audio

 Note audio fetches sounds for all audio fields of the current note.
 During the [review](#review), the texts used to retrieve the sounds are shown.

+Use “q” a short cut for this download method.

 ### Manual audio